AI for Scientific Discovery is a Social Problem

-\paragraph{Insufficient Educational Materials} A critical challenge lies in the lack of educational resources tailored for interdisciplinary research.
-Machine learning practitioners seeking to apply methods in biology, chemistry, and physics lack primers designed for technically mature but domain-naive audiences, while domain scientists frequently lack training in computational and ML methods.
-This bidirectional gap reflects the fact that most researchers trained in traditional sciences without computing requirements, often leading them to reinvent existing solutions~\cite{scoles2017modern}.
+A critical challenge lies in the lack of educational resources that are tailored for interdisciplinary research.
+Machine learning practitioners seeking to apply methods in biology, chemistry, and physics lack primers designed for technically mature but domain-naive audiences, whereas domain scientists frequently lack training in computational and ML methods.
+This bidirectional gap reflects the fact that most researchers are trained in traditional sciences without computing requirements, often leading them to reinvent existing solutions~\cite{scoles2017modern}.
 Just as mathematics and statistics are fundamental to scientific training, machine learning should now be treated as essential for domain scientists.
 Without this foundation, collaborative efforts suffer as each group struggles to recognize what the other can contribute~\cite{bianchini2024driversbarriersaiadoption}.